 Faculty Member

-Dr. Atkins' PhD work took on two forms, spanning the geologic timescale on two planets.
+Dr. Atkins' has worked on projects spanning geologic timescales, spatial scales from local to global, and even various planets.
 Her NASA-funded work aimed at understanding the thermal history of Mars through the investigation of large thrust faults across the planet, the surface expression of which are lobate scarps.
 She also studied the fluvial impacts of hillslope farming in the North Carolina Piedmont by European settlers in the mid 19th century which led to excessive erosion and eventual abandonment of hillslope terrace farming in the piedmont, but not without consequence.
 Forests still tell the story of this legacy of farming through the erosion of legacy sediment, which impairs stream health.

 At UVU she continues to engage in impactful hydrologic research and connect undergraduates with professionals in geo- and geo-adjacent career paths.